-What does Palmitoyl Tripeptide-38 do?
+What Does Palmitoyl Tripeptide-38 Do?

-Peptides are long or short chains of amino acids, which are the building blocks of protein that send signals to your cells to make more collagen and thicken the support structure of the skin.
-There are many different types of peptides, but I like palmitoyl tripeptide-38 because it is one of the most well-researched.
-Peptides are able to enter the cells and still remain intact.
-Most peptides function as moisture-binding agents and almost all of them have cell-communicating capabilities that send signals to repair itself.
+Palmitoyl Tripeptide-38 is a type of peptide.
+Peptides are long or short chains of amino acids, which are the building block of protein.
+They send signals to cells to make more collagen and thicken the support structure of the skin.
+Peptides are able to enter the cells and remain intact.
+Most of them function as moisture-binding agents and almost all of them have cell-communicating capabilities, which means they can send signals to initiate repair.
 If you want firmer-looking skin, peptides are some of the best active ingredients to use.
-Other beneficial types of peptides include the following: palmitoyl oligopeptide, palmitoyl terapeptide-7, acetyl hexapeptide, palmitoyl pentapeptide, dipeptide-2 and caprooyl tetrapeptide.
+There are many different types, but I like palmitoyl tripeptide-38 because it is well-researched.
+Other beneficial types of peptides include the following: palmitoyl oligopeptide, palmitoyl terapeptide-7, acetyl hexapeptide, palmitoyl pentapeptide, dipeptide-2, and caprooyl tetrapeptide.
+Learn more about peptides.

-Who should use Palmitoyl Tripeptide-38?
+Who Should Use Palmitoyl Tripeptide-38?

-Palmitoyl Tripeptide-38 side effects
+Palmitoyl Tripeptide-38 doesn’t have any side effects.

-What does Retinol do?
+What Does Retinol Do?

-Who should use Retinol?
+Who Should Use Retinol?

 Anyone who gets blemishes in their teen or adult years and wants a clearer, smoother complexion.

 Does Salicylic Acid Have Any Side Effects?